EYELID & BROW SURGERY

 You’ve probably heard the expression, “The eyes say it all.”
 The eyes have the ability to convey a range of emotions, such as joy, sadness and suspicion.

 And sometimes, without even trying, we may project a certain feeling based on the appearance of our eyes.
 Puffiness, frown lines and drooping lids can convey a tired or stern look that doesn’t match your true emotion.

-With years of training and experience performing facial plastic surgery, board-certified plastic surgeon Dr. David N. Clayton has the expertise required to provide you with the beautiful results you want.
+With years of training and experience performing facial plastic surgery, our board-certified plastic surgeon has the expertise required to provide you with the beautiful results you want.
 To learn more about eyelid and brow surgery in Salt Lake City and how it can help to improve your appearance, you can request a consultation online or call our office at (801) 747-2273.
 Our doctor and his team are eager to meet you and help you on your aesthetic journey.

 EYELID & BROW SURGERY CANDIDATES

 In addition to improving your overall facial appearance, eyelid and brow surgery can specifically target the following concerns:

 - Crow’s feet

 - Wrinkles of the forehead

 Most of our surgeon's patients come to them seeking improvement in the entire eye area.
 No matter what your eye concerns, they can help develop a surgical plan that will satisfy your needs.
 By taking an active approach in your plastic surgery journey, you and your doctor will partner to help your vision become a reality.